-The conference, held over 12 days in June at Davos, Switzerland, took a special interest in the Southern Ocean, also known as the Antarctica Ocean, which plays a key role in the global climate, marine biomass and sea-level change.
-Its storage of heat and carbon has an effect on all the world’s oceans.
+The conference, held over 12 days in June at the Swiss mountain resort of Davos, took a special interest in the Southern Ocean, also known as the Antarctica Ocean, which plays a key role in the global climate, marine biomass and sea-level change.
+Its storage of heat and carbon has an effect on all the world's oceans.

 As one of the planet's last great wilderness areas, the Southern Ocean is home to more than 9,000 species, many of them unique to the area.
 Whales, penguins and krill all thrive there.
 But the region and its icy waters, stretching in a circle around Antarctica, are warming fast.